News

 2023 Chito-Ryu 14th International Soke Cup, Kumamoto Japan

 In August 2023, USA-ICKF traveled over 7100 miles (11,426 km) to Kumamoto Japan.
-Throughout just 10 days, we experienced once in a lifetime scenery, culture, and incredible events one after another.
+Throughout just ten days, we experienced once in a lifetime scenery, culture, and incredible events one after another.
 Our group was fueled by Japan’s radiant energy, and its culture helped grow us an indomitable attitude throughout the trip.
-Amongst dealing with the delaying of flights, avoiding 2 typhoons, and enduring heat nearing 100°F (38°C), Team USA remained strong and motivated the entire trip.
+Amongst dealing with the delaying of flights, avoiding two typhoons, and enduring heat nearing 100°F (38°C), Team USA remained strong and motivated the entire trip.
 During this trip, our group had attended multiple honorable destinations and events, most importantly visiting the Sohonbu Headquarter Dojo in Kumamoto.

 This prestigious international event takes place every three years and is hosted at various locations around the world.
 The tournament featured several highlighted moments, including international open training sessions before the tournament where athletes from various countries prepared for the tournament competition.
 During the tournament, Ken Frattini distinguished himself by winning both gold and silver in his division.
 Anthony J. Rosamilia, won two bronze medals and also received the prestigious award of Most Valued Participant in his division.
-These 2 competitors from USA-ICKF also combined with Canada to complete a “North America” Kumite team.
+These two competitors from USA-ICKF also combined with Canada to complete a “North America” Kumite team.
 Although they did not place, it was a wonderful experience and honor to make the most out of their experience at Soke Cup.
 Congratulations to them both on their remarkable achievements!

 The Soke Cup 2023 Opening Ceremony was similar to the Olympic Opening Ceremony, with a live band playing welcoming, motivational music while each country marched in, carrying their flag and showcasing their competitors and representatives.
 After all participants took their positions, an elected Japan member started with the opening pledge to the tournament director and our Soke, officially marking the opening of the tournament.
 There was an amazing Taiko Drum ceremony and demonstration, followed by several other performances from representatives around the world.
 Soke performed a stunning demonstration of his family’s Kata.
 The tournament started on Friday August 11th and concluded on Sunday August 13th with medal presentations and announcements.